 What is Addison's Disease In Dogs

-Addison’s disease — hypoadrenocorticism — is a medical condition where a dog adrenal glands have difficulty producing hormones — notably cortisol and aldosterone.
+Addison’s disease, hypoadrenocorticism - is a medical condition where a dog's adrenal glands have difficulty producing hormones - notably cortisol and aldosterone.
 Adrenal hormones are vital to controlling the balance between the trifecta of water, sugar, and salt in the body.

 Canine Hypoadrenocorticism can affect any dog at any age.
-However, it’s most commonly seen in female dogs around age four.
+However, it’s most commonly seen in young to middle aged female dogs around age four.
 Addison’s disease is rare in cats of all types.

-It’s hard to describe Addison’s disease in the same way we can with say allegies — which has very distinctive symptoms and causes.
+It’s hard to describe Addison’s disease in the same way we can with say allergies — which have very distinctive symptoms and causes.
 This is simply due to the nature of hormones and how they balance health.
-When a hormone becomes unbalanced itself it can affect health in a number of ways — both in big and microsopic ways.
+When a hormone becomes unbalanced itself it can affect health in a number of ways — both in big and microscopic ways.

-Better known as the stress hormone, cortisol is vital to the management and metabolization of sugar, protein, and fat in the body.
-It of course play a significant role in stress, but plays minor roles in tissue repair, memory formulation, and reducing inflammation.
+Better known as the stress hormone, cortisol is vital to the management and metabolizing of sugar, protein, and fat in the body.
+It of course plays a significant role in stress but plays minor roles in tissue repair, memory formulation, and reducing inflammation.

 Aldosterone has many roles, but mainly it’s found in the kidneys where it aids in the conversation of sodium, production of potassium, stabilizes blood pressure and retains water.
-It has a small role, but not fully understood role in stress — anxiety increases aldosterone.
+It has a small role, but not fully understood role in stress and the adrenal glands — anxiety increases aldosterone.

 Cushing’s disease is more common in dogs than Addison’s, and it’s caused by an overproduction of cortisol unlike Addison’s which is a paucity of cortisol.
 Symptoms include increased thirst, appetite, and urination, along with elasticity and thin skin.